MicrosoftDocs/common-data-model-and-service/common-data-model/schema/core/industryCommon/Retail/Visits/VisitFrequency.md

 <table><tr><th>Name</th><th>Value</th></tr><tr><td>displayName</td><td>Visit type</td></tr><tr><td>description</td><td>This describes the type of visit.
 This can be anything maintained by the customer.
 E.g., Promotional visit, Quick visit, etc.</td></tr><tr><td>dataFormat</td><td>guid</td></tr></table>
-..

 #### Traits

 <details>
-<summary>List of t.its for the visitType attribute are listed below.</summary>
+<summary>List of traits for the visitType attribute are listed below.</summary>

 **is.dataFormat.character**
   **..dataForm..big**
   indicates.n atomic.ut multi-unit version of a fundamental type such as a multi byte encoded character, a double precision float, a long integer.
-.

 **is.dataFormat.array**
   indicates a contiguous sequence of fundamental units that should be taken as a whole and considered one value.
 Array of Character is a String, Array of Byte is a Binary Object
-..

 **is.dataFormat.guid**
   **means.identity.entityId**
   **is.requiredAtLevel**